Introduction

 precision machining, painting, anodizing, chrome plating and assembly.

-In the Zinc die casting process, ingots
+the Zinc die casting process, ingots

 of